Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-03-27-aristotles-guide-to-remote-working.md

 We’ve selected our top 5 tips for remote working we use at Aristotle Cloud Services Australia and look at how the Aristotle Metadata Registry helps you implement these tips in your business.

-We've also produced a [complete guide to remote remote working using Aristotle](/aristotle/images/blog/2020 Remote working at Aristotle.pdf), that includes key advice on how to implement all of these tips within the Aristotle Metadata Registry.
+**You can also [download the complete guide to remote remote working using Aristotle](/aristotle/images/blog/2020 Remote working at Aristotle.pdf)**, which includes advice on how to implement all of these tips within the Aristotle Metadata Registry.

 1. Communicate clearly and often